cisco/mindmeld/docs/source/userguide/role_classifier.rst

 When you define custom classifier settings in ``config.py``, the :meth:`RoleClassifier.fit` and :meth:`NaturalLanguageProcessor.build` methods use those settings instead of Workbench's defaults.
 To do this, define a dictionary of your custom settings, named :data:`ROLE_MODEL_CONFIG`.

-Here's an example of a ``config.py`` file where custom settings optimized for the app override the preset configuration for the domain classifier.
+Here's an example of a ``config.py`` file where custom settings optimized for the app override the preset configuration for the role classifier.

 .. code-block:: python